Current as of August 2022 | Download print version (PDF)

 - Charities and Societies Council of Ministers Regulation No. 168/2009

-- A Directive to Provide for the Establishment and Administration of Charity Committee No. 3/2011
+- A Directive for the Administration of Civil Society Fund No. 848/2021

 - Income Tax Proclamation No. 979/2016